ooni/probe-cli/internal/enginenetx/DESIGN.md

 between simplicity (i.e., running operations sequentially), performance (running them in parallel) and network load: there is some parallelism but operations are reasonably spaced in time with increasing delays.
-This is implemented by the [happyeyeballs.go](happyeyeballs.go) file and roughly works as follows:
+This is implemented by the [happyeyeballs.go](happyeyeballs.go) file and produces the following delays depending on the index used by the current attempt:

 1. the first attempt has zero delay;